Stochastic differential equations for limiting description of UCB rule for Gaussian multi-armed bandits: Simulation results

-We can see that after $N=45$ the normalized regret exceeds the maximum (determined before as 0.73) no more than 2\%.
-That means that if we use the parallel processing, the batch size might be chosen as large as the horizon size is fairly small (e.g. $N=50$).
+We see that after $N=45$ the normalized regret exceeds the value found via the limiting description by no more than $2\%$.
+That means that for the batch processing (including parallel), the batch size may be chosen fairly large as long as the number of processed batches stays small of moderate (i.e. 50 or more).